 Even if it says “gravy” or “brown gravy” this type of sauce is actually prepared using the meat’s own juices which usually contain flour.

 Although most types of sauces aren’t inherently bad for you, many (especially flavored versions) use additives like soy sauce or malt vinegar.
-Even though they may be gluten-free, these ingredients are often made using wheat so it’s best to avoid them if you’re looking to keep your new diet as clean as possible.
+These ingredients are often made using wheat so it’s best to avoid pre-made sauces.
+When you make your own from scratch, you control what ingredients go into them and you can be sure they are gluten-free.

 Sample Gluten-Free Meal Plan For Beginners